-If you are facing divorce and in need of continuing support from your soon-to-be ex, or if you are facing a soon-to-be ex who expects alimony or continuing support from you, look to a divorce and alimony lawyer your community trusts.
-At Felt Family Law & Mediation, in Ogden UT, we are well-versed in divorce, custody and family law including issues of alimony and continuing spousal support.
+If you are facing divorce and in need of continuing support from your soon-to-be ex, or if you are facing a soon-to-be-ex who expects alimony or continuing support from you, look to a divorce and alimony lawyer your community trusts.
+At Felt Family Law & Mediation, in Ogden UT, we are well-versed in divorce, custody, and family law including issues of alimony and continuing spousal support.
 Whether you are the spouse in need of help or the spouse facing potential support obligations, you need a well-versed family law attorney on your team.
 Our top-notch Ogden alimony attorneys are known for their dedication and expertise in family law.
 After all, it’s in our name; it’s what we do.

 WHAT IS ALIMONY OR SPOUSAL SUPPORT?

 Alimony is an order for spousal support that continues after a decree of divorce is entered.
 The purpose of alimony is to help make sure that a person (often but not always the mother) who has been married with little or no income will not become a ward of the state due to poverty when they are divorced.
 In other words, the state does not want to get stuck financially caring for one divorced spouse while letting the other spouse off care-free with no financial responsibility for their impoverished ex.
-Alimony is also society’s way of recognizing that a lower-income spouse or a spouse who stays home to take care of children make the economic success of family and the other spouse possible.
+Alimony is also society’s way of recognizing that a lower-income spouse or a spouse who stays home to take care of children makes the economic success of the family and the other spouse possible.

 HOW LONG IS ALIMONY?

-Alimony is generally limited in duration to the length of the marriage: if you were married 10 years, you could not receive more than 10 years of alimony.
+Alimony is generally limited in duration to the length of the marriage: if you were married for 10 years, you could not receive more than 10 years of alimony.
 However, you are not guaranteed to get the full 10 years.
-Often times, and depending on many factors discussed below, the alimony order can end up much shorter than for the length of the marriage.
+Oftentimes, and depending on many factors discussed below, the alimony order can end up much shorter than for the length of the marriage.
 In other words, if you were married for 10 years, the alimony could still be limited to 5 years or 3 years or maybe less.

 The length of alimony is often negotiated as part of the overall distribution of marital assets.
 For that reason, if you want to receive alimony or if your ex wants you to pay alimony, it is very important to have an experienced alimony attorney on your team.
 Having a good alimony lawyer on your side can make a big difference in how long the alimony lasts.